MatPuche/arpa_data/README.md

 # Plugin functionalities

+## Available data:
-Request the ARPA datasets regarding Weather or Air quality.
-Available types of sensors:
+The plugin enables to request the ARPA datasets regarding Weather or Air quality.

-- Air quality: Ammoniaca, Arsenico, Benzene, Benzo(a)pirene, Biossido di Azoto, Biossido di Zolfo, BlackCarbon, Cadmio, Monossido di Azoto, Monossido di Carbonio, Nikel, Ossidi di Azoto, zono, Particelle sospese PM2.5, Particolato Totale Sospeso, Piombo, PM10, PM10 (SM2005).
+### Types of sensor for Air quality:
+- Ammoniaca,
+- Arsenico,
+- Benzene,
+- Benzo(a)pirene,
+- Biossido di Azoto,
+- Biossido di Zolfo,
+- BlackCarbon,
+- Cadmio,
+- Monossido di Azoto,
+- Monossido di Carbonio,
+- Nikel,
+- Ossidi di Azoto,
+- Ozono,
+- Particelle sospese PM2.5,
+- Particolato Totale Sospeso,
+- Piombo,
+- PM10,
+- PM10 (SM2005).

+### Types of sensor for Weather :
+- Altezza Neve,
+- Direzione Vento,
+- Livello Idrometrico,
+- Precipitazione,
+- Radiazione Globale,
+- Temperatura,
+- Umidità Relativa,
-- Weather: Altezza Neve, Direzione Vento, Livello Idrometrico, Precipitazione, Radiazione Globale, Temperatura, Umidità Relativa, Velocità Vento
+- Velocità Vento

+### Limitations on data
+Some limitations are imposed by the ARPA API:
+- For weather, only the data of the current month are available, with a monitoring frequency of 10 min.
+- For the air quality, the data of the current year are available, with a monitoring frequency of 1 hour.

 ## Available functionalities:
 - Select the range of time (start and end date of monitoring)